Abstract

 Fig. 10Modal test of 6-DOF industrial robot gripper

-The frequency response functions (real part and imagine part) of finger point are measured in x and y direction, as shown in Fig. 11.
+The frequency response functions (real part and imagine part) of finger point are measured in and direction, as shown in Fig. 11.
 It can be seen that the maximum displacement response and phase response of the mutation both occurred in the 130 Hz frequency, displacement response 2.8E-006 mm.
 Therefore, the natural frequency of prediction is match with experimental measuring values.
 The dynamic errors will be provided to motion control system to improve grasping precision.

 Fig. 11The FRF of gripper in x direction